 2) The strength of relationships between these entities can be measured using a metric obtained from direct relationship strengths (derived from data indicating user behavior, such as user search history data) and indirect relationship strengths (derived from the direct relationship strengths).

-3) The relationships may be used in a number of ways.
+3) The relationships may be used in several ways.
 For example, the relationships can be used to propagate a property of one entity to other related entities.

 4) A relationship between a first entity that has insufficient support (e.g., not enough search history data) to associate a given property with the first entity and a second entity that does have sufficient support to associate the given property with the second entity can be identified, and the given property can be associated with the first entity with higher confidence.